h12w/gspec/DESIGN.md

 * If there are multiple test schedulers and one reporter per scheduler, then "go test" functions should not be run concurrently.
 * Otherwise, test cases could be printed interwaved in console.

-###Panicking
-When test code panics, "go test" prints the error and terminates immediately.
-GSpec should respect this design:
-* Simple way is just to repanicking in goroutine, which causes the process terminates.
-* For a cleaner error message, print a better message and call os.Exit.

-GSpec itself could have internal bugs and fail, when it happens, GSpec should panic immediately. (fail fast)

-###Expectation
-When an expectation (assertion) fails, It should *not* panic.
-Instead, GSpec should provide a method to record the error and continue running other test cases. t.Fail should be called to notify "go test" there are failures.

-This also means that there should be only one expectation for a test case.

-Expectations should be provided as a separate package (gspec/expect).

 ###Timeout